NLightD T90 Andúril Flashlight Review

 The body of this light looks very similar to the recently reviewed Nightwatch NSX4, but with much thicker and deeper cooling fins.
 These cooling fins make a great flashlight shape!!
 I do wish the cooling fins had broken edges – a very tiny 45° angle on both side edges of the cooling fins would really set the build quality off.
 For that matter, the same thing would be nice on the tritium slots.
 These edges are not sharp, but they seem to be just the right … something … to be absolute dust and fuzz magnets.

 Also note that there are tritium slots all over this light, three of which can be seen near the bezel here.

 The body is completely smooth.
-I had hold the clip in my hand in a certain way to get the body as tight as it needs to be, when putting the light together.
+I had to hold the clip in my hand in a certain way to get the body as tight as it needs to be when putting the light together.

 The tailcap has both teardrops and tritium slots, too.